 Photo Credits: U.S State Department.

 Johnnie Carson is a career U.S diplomat with over 40 years of experience.
 He is now the new U.S Assistant Secretary of State for African Affairs.
 Carson has been to more than 40 countries out of the 48 nations that make up sub- Saharan Africa.
-He has been U.S ambassador to 4 out of those 48 nations.
-At his senate confirmation hearing in April 29, he painted quite an optimistic view of Africa in the 21st century.
-Excerpts of his address are are posted below.
-To read the full speech, please visit the the attached link.
+He has been a U.S ambassador to 4 out of those 48 nations.
+At his senate confirmation hearing on April 29, he painted quite an optimistic view of Africa in the 21st century.
+Excerpts of his address are posted below.
+To read the full speech, please visit the attached link.

 Also, both Ghana and South Africa featured prominently in Carson’s address during the confirmation hearing.
-As if by design, the White House announced on May 16 that president Obama will visit Ghana in July.
+As if by design, the White House announced on May 16 that President Obama will visit Ghana in July.
 This will be President Obama’s first official visit to Africa since becoming president of the United States.

 The Black Star News of New York reacted to the news this way.

 Why Obama’s Ghana Pick is excellent:

 “The country, which had a smooth election and transition earlier this year with John Atta Mills stepping into office was selected over larger and more powerful African countries such as Nigeria and South Africa for the honor.”